shypard/dotfiles/README.md

 ## Fedora Installation

 1. Download the "Everything" Image from the (https://alt.fedoraproject.org/)[Fedora Website]
-2. During the Fedora installation process, make sure to select the "i3" Software Selection
+2. During the Fedora installation process, make sure to select only the Fedora Basic Software Selection.
 3. Let the automatic installer rrun

 ## Sway and Friends